jlp765/db_odbc/README.md

 # db_odbc
 Nim ODBC library consistent with the nim db_xxxxxx libraries

+Currently all queries are ANSI calls, not Unicode.

+Tested odbc databases:
+ * Oracle,
+ * Sybase,
+ * MSSqlvSvr,
+ * Firebird

 ### History
 This initially started in the Nim standard Library, but was removed because it lacks stability (not extensively tested against many database types.